Social Processes: Self-Supervised Meta-Learning over Conversational Groups for Forecasting Nonverbal Social Cues: Experiments and Results

-With limited behavioral data availability, a common practice in the domain is to train and evaluate methods on synthesized behavior dynamics \cite{vazquezMaintainingAwarenessFocus2016, sanghvi2019mgpi}.
-In keeping with this practice, we construct a synthesized dataset simulating two glancing behaviors in social settings \cite{mooreNonverbalCourtshipPatterns1985}.
-We use a 1D sinusoid to represent horizontal head rotation over $20$ timesteps.
-The sweeping \textit{Type I} glance is represented by a pristine sinusoid, while the gaze fixating \textit{Type III} glance is denoted by clipping the amplitude for the last six timesteps.
+To first validate our method on a toy task, we synthesize a dataset simulating two glancing behaviors in social settings \cite{mooreNonverbalCourtshipPatterns1985}, approximated by horizontal head rotation.
+The sweeping \textit{Type I} glance is represented by a 1D sinusoid over $20$ timesteps.
+The gaze-fixating \textit{Type III} glance is denoted by clipping the amplitude for the last six timesteps.
 The task is to forecast the signal over the last $10$ timesteps ($\tfut$) by observing the first $10$ ($\tobs$).
-Consequently, the first half of $\tfut$ is certain, while uncertainty over the last half results from every observed sinusoid having two ground-truths.
-It is impossible to infer from an observed sequence alone if the head rotation will stop partway through the future.
-We describe additional data setup, model details, and quantitative results for this setting in \Cref{app:toy-set,app:implementation,app:toy-quant}, respectively.
-Figure~\ref{fig:toy} illustrates the ground truths, predicted means and std. deviations for a sequence within and outside the context set.
-We observe that all models estimate the mean reasonably well, although our proposed SP models learn a slightly better fit.
-More crucially, the SP models\textemdash especially the SP-GRU\textemdash learn much better uncertainty estimates over the certain and uncertain parts of the future compared to the NP baseline.
+Consequently, the first half of $\tfut$ is certain, while the last half is uncertain: every observed sinusoid has two ground truth futures in the data (clipped and unclipped).
+It is impossible to infer from an observed sequence alone if the head rotation will stop partway through the future. \autoref{fig:toy} illustrates the predictions for two sample sequences.
+Table~\ref{tab:glancing-metrics} provides quantitative metrics and \autoref{fig:ts-synthetic-ll} plots the LL per timestep.
+The LL is expected to decrease over timesteps where ground-truth futures diverge, being $\infty$ when the future is certain.
+We observe that all models estimate the mean reasonably well, although our proposed SP models perform best.
+More crucially, the SP models, especially the SP-GRU, learn much better uncertainty estimates compared to the NP baseline (see zoomed regions in \autoref{fig:toy}).
+We provide additional analysis, alternative qualitative visualizations, and data synthesis details in \Cref{app:results,app:viz,app:data} respectively.